August 22, 2025

 Historic brick facades, string lights, and narrow laneways give a cinematic, urban feel.

-Engagement photo on a cobblestone street in Gastown with warm string lights overhead.
+Engagement photo in Gastown with steam clock and string lights.

 Classic Vancouver character with urban charm.